What are the most common broadband charges?

 What are the common cable broadband charges?

-Cable broadband uses fibre optic cables to deliver your broadband to your home, which means there are no landline charges.
+Cable broadband, such as SIRO, uses fibre optic cables to deliver your broadband to your home, which means there are no landline charges.

 What are the common mobile broadband charges?

-Dongle: When signing up for mobile broadband, you may be required to buy a dongle, which will allow access to a 3G or 4G network when plugged into your computer’s USB port.
+When signing up for mobile broadband, you may be required to buy a dongle, which will allow access to a 4G or 5G network when plugged into your computer’s USB port.